EGroupware/egroupware/README.md

 * # install myrepos (mr) from https://myrepos.branchable.com/ or your distribution package manager
 * # add a line /path/to/egroupware/.mrconfig to your ~/.mrtrust, to allow running composer.phar and git clone -b 16.1
 * mr up
-* # enable further / non-default EGroupware apps be uncommenting them in .mrconfig and run mr up
+* # enable further / non-default EGroupware apps by uncommenting them in .mrconfig and run mr up
 * # continue installation at http://localhost/egroupware/setup/
 * # to get minified JavaScript and CSS you need to install nodejs and grunt, if you have not already done so
 * # install nodejs from your distribution package manager
-* npm install -g grunt-cli # installs grunt globally
+* npm install -g grunt-cli # installs grunt command globally, if you have not already done so
-* npm install # installes required grunt modules into node_modules/ dir
+* npm install # installs required npm/grunt modules into node_modules/ dir
-* grunt # minify javascript and css, needs to run after every update!
+* # run grunt manually after every update, or better uncomment grunt steps in .mrconfig